Bitfinex Review

 This is where the Bitfinex security conversation gets complicated.
 Technical security is one thing.
 Corporate and systemic risk is another.

 Bitfinex and Tether share the same parent company.
-The NYAG settlement in 2021 documented that Tether reserves had been used to cover an $850 million shortfall at Bitfinex related to the Crypto Capital payment processor seizure. iFinex paid $18.5 million without admitting wrongdoing and agreed to enhanced transparency.
+The 2021 NYAG settlement addressed an $850 million Bitfinex shortfall.
+It related to the Crypto Capital payment processor seizure. iFinex paid $18.5 million and accepted enhanced transparency without admitting wrongdoing.

 What does this mean for your funds on Bitfinex?